jeff-hykin/better-cpp-syntax/README.md

 Let me know!
 Post an issue on https://github.com/jeff-hykin/cpp-textmate-grammer

 ## Are their any planned improvements?
+Pull requests are welcome!
+Theres no way one person can test every syntax combination.

 Future additions:
-- Pull requests are welcome!
+- Improve the scope :: operator tags
 - Tagging for type-casting statements
 - Tagging for template-usage (rather than only template definition)
 - Tagging for custom types